HM Prison Frankland

 HM Prison Frankland is a Category A men's prison located in the village of Brasside in County Durham, England.
-Frankland is operated by His Majesty's Prison Service.
+Frankland is operated by His Majesty's Prison Service, and is located next to HM Prison Low Newton, a closed women's prison.

+The prison has been nicknamed "Monster Mansion" alongside HM Prison Wakefield due to the high number of murderers, rapists and terrorists imprisoned there.

 History

-Frankland was originally opened in 1983 with four wings each holding 108 in single cells.
+Frankland opened in 1983 with four wings, each holding 108 in single cells.
 A further two wings opened in 1998 to an open gallery design to hold an additional 206.
 A specialist Dangerous and Severe Personality Disorder (DSPD) unit opened at the prison in May 2004.

-The prison has increased in size in recent years following major redevelopment work including the construction of the new DSPD 'Westgate Unit'.
-In March 2008, the Ministry of Justice announced that Frankland would be expanded again, with planning permission being granted for an extra 120 places at the prison.
+The prison has increased in size in recent years following major redevelopment including the construction of the new DSPD "Westgate Unit".
+In March 2008, the Ministry of Justice announced that Frankland would be expanded again, with planning permission being granted for an additional 120 places at the prison.

-In 2011, two convicted prisoners, Nathan Mann and Michael Parr, disemboweled 23-year-old Mitchell Harrison, who had been convicted of raping a 13-year-old girl.
+In 2011, two convicted prisoners, Nathan Mann and Michael Parr, disemboweled fellow inmate Mitchell Harrison in order to eat his liver.

+In 2025, a The Times investigation revealed that prisoners who refused to convert to Islam and join Islamic gangs operating in Frankland were placed into isolation units for their own safety.
+Measures designed to stop imprisoned Islamist terrorists from radicalising other inmates had become obsolete due to the sheer number involved in Islamic gangs.
+Attempts to exert authority by prison staff had been hampered due to fears of being labelled racist and cultural sensitivities.
+In 2024, Steve Gallant, a former inmate of Frankland who intervened to stop the London Bridge attack in 2019, also claimed that the balance of power in Frankland had been ceded to Islamist gangs with prison staff failing to sufficiently intervene due to fears of being called racist.
+A prison service spokesman denied the findings reported by The Times.

+On 12 April 2025, inmate Hashem Abedi, brother of Manchester Arena bomber Salman Abedi, attacked three prison officers using hot cooking oil and homemade weapons.
+The officers suffered burns, scalds and stab wounds and were taken to hospital with life-threatening injuries.